rastandy/xwiki-ansible-playbook/README.md

 XWiki Playbook
 ==============

-Ansible playbook to install XWiki Enterprise with PostgreSQL as Database backend.
+Ansible playbook to install XWiki Enterprise in the Apache Tomcat container with PostgreSQL as Database backend.

 ## Installation